zoilomora/domoticz-raspberry-docker/README.md

 For example: `ssh pi@192.168.0.100`.

 ## Software installation
-Run the `... todo-install.sh ...` command once logged into the Raspberry Pi.
+Run the `curl -sS environment.sh | bash` command once logged into the Raspberry Pi.

 It will ask you to enter the password (if you haven't changed it) `raspberry`.

 Wait for the installation script to finish.

 Now we reboot the system with the `sudo reboot` command.

+Run the `curl -sS services.sh | bash` command once logged into the Raspberry Pi.

+**Domoticz takes a while to start the first time, it has to generate the DH parameters**.

 ## Enjoy
 System ready!